 When a family living on Moriches Bay in Westhampton wanted to build a guest house on their property, they hired architect Stuart Disston, who created this adorable shingle-style gambrel cottage for them.

 The curved staircase is a showstopper.

 Douglas Graneto Design created a warm and welcoming space for guests.

 Graneto wanted the interiors to reflect the main house.

 He called it “a lovely little folly” where the rooms could be more playful with “a lighter, fresher palette.”

 The kitchen has seating in the bay window, oak floors, and wainscoting on the ceiling and walls.

-Stuart Disston, AIA, spent childhood summers in Quogue, which gave him an appreciation of classic Shingle Style.
+Architect Stuart Disston, AIA, spent childhood summers in Quogue, which he says gave him an appreciation of classic Shingle Style.

 The cozy guest cottage has two bedrooms and 1,500 square feet.
 The homeowners say they love the little house so much they’re often tempted to stay in it themselves.
 I know I would!

 Visit Austin Patterson Disston Architects to see the main house